 - Enrolled students register in the spring for all eight Blocks of the following academic year.
 After registration, students may drop and add courses throughout the year.
 (See Registration and Adding and Dropping Courses .)

-- Cornell offers three degree programs: Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A), Bachelor of Music (B.Mus.), Bachelor of Science in Engineering (B.S.E.), and Bachelor of Special Studies (B.S.S.), each of which requires a minimum of 31 course credits.
+- Cornell offers five degree programs: Bachelor of Arts (B.A.), Bachelor of Fine Arts (B.F.A), Bachelor of Music (B.Mus.), Bachelor of Science in Engineering (B.S.E.), and Bachelor of Special Studies (B.S.S.), each of which requires a minimum of 31 course credits.
 (See Degree Programs .)

 - Progress toward any of Cornell’s degrees is measured in Blocks or course credits.
 One course credit is given for the successful completion of a Cornell course taken in a Block.
 Course credits include Block credits and credits from adjunct courses, music lessons and ensembles, advanced placement, and transferred work.
 As a unit of credit, one Cornell Block or “full course” credit is the equivalent of four semester or six quarter hours.
 (See Student Classification and Credit by Transfer .)